TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 ### The problem with SSB (Secure Scuttlebutt)

 - It doesn't have many problems.
 I think it's great.
 I was going to use it as a basis for this, but
 - its protocol is too complicated because it wasn't thought about being an open protocol at all.
-It was just written in JavaScript in probably a quick way to solve a specific problem
+It was just written in JavaScript in probably a quick way to solve a specific problem and grew from that, therefore it has weird and unnecessary quirks like signing a JSON string which must strictly follow the rules of ECMA-262 6th Edition;
+- It insists on having a chain of updates from a single user, which feels unnecessary to me and something that